MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 <!-- - 2025/06 – Types was a blast!
 Arthur Adjedj presented [our work on functorial types](categories/talks), and I was elected member of the conference's Steering Committee. -->
 <!-- - 2025/01 – Our [paper on MetaRocq](https://dl.acm.org/doi/10.1145/3706056) has appeared at the Journal of the ACM. -->

+## Name

+For French natives who like accents: there are none on my first name!

+I pronounce my first name [mevɛn], and my last name [lenɔ̃ bɛʁtʁɑ̃] (as a French speaker naturally would), but I don't mind any variation thereof: with English speakers I myself pronounce it rather like [mɛvɛn lənən bɛʁtʁɑ̃].

 ## Contact

-The best way to reach me is by email, at *meven.bertrand@inria.fr*.
-My office is F211 at [IRISA](https://www.irisa.fr/localisez-nous-rennes).
+The best way to reach me is by email, at *meven.lennon-bertrand@inria.fr*.
+My physical office is F211 at [IRISA](https://www.irisa.fr/localisez-nous-rennes).

 ## CV